sbr-hkyr/MobileAppProject/README.md

 All patient cases and laboratory information used for demonstrations are fictional.

-## The case study explicitly states that clinical equations, units, assumptions, and reference values should be supported by authoritative sources and that the application must not be presented as a clinically validated treatment-decision system.
+The original case study explicitly states that TDM Insight must not be presented as a clinically validated prescribing, diagnostic, or autonomous treatment-decision system.

+---

 # 🙏 Acknowledgements